coder/semhub/README.md

 Right now, deployment is manual.
 Eventually, will set up GitHub Actions to automate this.

-### Deploying to prod
+### Deploying to new environment

-For a deploying a given change to prod, it makes sense (for backward compatibility) to run in the following order:
+For a deploying a given change to a new environment:

-1. Run database migrations on prod.
-From `core` folder, run: `bun db:migrate:prod`.
 1. Load secrets.
-From root folder, run `bun secret:load:prod`.
+From root folder, run `bun secret:load:<env>`.
+1. Run `sst deploy --stage <env>` first to create state in SST.
+This will fail.
 1. Deploy Cloudflare resources.
-From `/packages/wrangler`, run `bun run deploy:all:prod`.
+From `/packages/wrangler`, run `bun run deploy:all:<env>`.
+1. Run database migrations on prod.
+From `core` folder, run: `bun db:migrate:<env>`.
-1. Deploy SST resources.
-From root folder, run `deploy:prod`.
+1. Deploy SST resources again.
+This time it should succeed.

 Should probably set up a script to do this automatically as part of CI/CD.